gdg-x/hoverboard/data/posts/2016-09-01-reasons-to-visit-devfest.markdown

 Everyone knows the Falls like harvest season, but in Lviv, everyone associates Falls with terribly awesome conferences ever!
 Yes, we are going to talk about [GDG DevFest Ukraine 2016](https://devfest.gdg.org.ua/) on September 9-10.
 Scary?

-<div class="highlight-blockquote"> And yes!
+<div class="highlight-blockquote" style="margin-bottom: 20px;"> And yes!
 We are going to tell you why you shouldn't visit this enormous wild, huge and important conference, the reasons are the next! </div>

 A lot of new insane friends
 ---------------------------